 Conservation status Not evaluated (NE)

-Meliosma dentata gains a mention here on the basis of two unconfirmed young trees at Tregrehan (T. Hudson pers. comm.); it is probably the first New World taxon to be cultivated in Europe, and in this form at least it appears hardier than its subtropical origins might lead us to expect.
+Meliosma dentata gains a mention here on the basis of two young trees at Tregrehan, UK, which have been confirmed by Frits van Beusekom (J. de Langhe pers. comm.); this is probably the first New World taxon to be cultivated in Europe, and in this form at least it appears hardier than its subtropical origins might lead us to expect.
 The narrow evergreen leaves, without regular serrations or conspicuously parallel veins, resemble those of many other central American and south-east Asian species, and the compact, rather privet-like flower-heads, which can appear little by little throughout the year, are not so showy as the spring or early summer blossom of the hardiest Meliosma.
 In the wild this is a widespread and rather variable species (Morales 2013).

 The Tregrehan trees were planted in 2014 and 2016 and are 3–4 m tall in 2022 (T. Hudson pers. comm.)
 They first produced their tiny, scented flowers in 2021 and ripened a few quite large (7–8 mm wide), showy, pure white fruit.